devsecurity/jarlob.github.io/_posts/2020-02-27-mobile-data-leak.md

 "x-et-user-identity": "S9zdh■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■KUn3M"
 ```
 ### Things get worse.
 Partners come into play.
 The host name we used above belongs to one of the white-listed partners.
-The company have created a web service that returns back a phone number among other things when a request from a mobile internet user is received.
+The company has created a web service that returns back a phone number among other things when a request from a mobile internet user is received.
 Let's try it:
 ```
 curl --request POST http://mtis2.m-transportas.lt/api/token "Content-Type: application/x-www-form-urlencoded" -d "client_id=mticket&CountryCode=310&grant_type=mobileProvider"
 ```